-If the small air sacs in the lungs become filled with fluid, any movement of air in the sacs, such as when you are breathing, causes crackles.
+If the tiny air sacs in the lungs become filled with fluid, any air movement in the sacs, such as when you are breathing, causes crackles.

 Air sacs fill with fluid when a person has pneumonia or heart failure.
 Snoring occurs when air tries to pass through bronchial tubes that contain fluid or mucus.

 Wheezing occurs when the bronchi become inflamed and narrow.
 Stridor occurs when the trachea narrows.

 Evaluation of breathing sounds

 If possible, auscultation of the thorax should be done with the patient sitting.
 The diaphragm of the stethoscope should be used.
 The examiner should warm the stethoscope between his palms before placing it on the patient’s chest.